beyersmann-lab/beyersmannlab/content/publication/how-quickly-are-face-emojis-integrated-with-their-surrounding-text/index.md

 ---
-title: How quickly are face emojis integrated with their surrounding text?
-An eye-tracking study
+title: "How quickly are face emojis integrated with their surrounding text?
+An eye-tracking study"
 subtitle: "*Language, Cognition and Neuroscience*.
 Accepted 26/05/2025." https://doi.org/10.1016/j.jecp.2016.07.016"
 publication_types: